rancher/docs/content/k3s/latest/en/installation/_index.md

 *   [Single Master Installation]({{< baseurl >}}/k3s/latest/en/installation/single-server/)

 	Install k3s on a single Linux host.
-Single master installs are recommended for development, test, or production environments where the cluster doesn't have to be readily available for a user-base and some down time is acceptible.
+Single master installs are recommended for development, test, or production environments where the cluster doesn't have to be readily available for a user-base and some downtime is acceptible.

 *   [High Availability (HA) Installation]({{< baseurl >}}/k3s/latest/en/installation/ha/)

 	Install k3s on two or more Linux hosts.
-High Availability installs are recommended for production environments that cannot tolerate any down time.
+High Availability installs are recommended for production environments that cannot tolerate any downtime.

 *   [Air-Gap Installation]({{< baseurl >}}/k3s/latest/en/installation/airgap/)

 	Install k3s in an air-gapped environment.
-High Availability is recommended for production environments that cannot tolerate any down time.
+High Availability is recommended for production environments that cannot tolerate any downtime.

 ### Uninstalling